 Thrift store bookshelves are always littered with books on every topic under the Sun.
-It doesn't matter if you collect books, or just plain like to read.
+It doesn't matter if you collect books or just plain like to read.
 Thrift store books are worth stopping to check out.

 The tool selection at thrift stores can range greatly due to different policies.
 But even while bladed tools may not be available to you, punches, chisels, hammers, screwdrivers, wrenches, and files are all worth stopping to take a look at.
-Aesthetically they usually will need a little T.L.C., but you can usually walk out of the store with a perfectly functional tool for a very nice price.
+Aesthetically, they usually need a little T.L.C., but you can usually walk out of the store with a perfectly functional tool for a very nice price.

 It doesn't matter if you are looking for radios, game systems, alarm clocks, or computers.
 Your local thrift shop just may have what you are looking for.
 Most places will let you test electronics prior to buying them.
-If your store doesn't have a return policy make sure to take advantage of this.
+If your store doesn't have a return policy, make sure to take advantage of this.

-Maps and Atlases
+5. Maps and Atlases

-Dishes and Utensils
+6. Dishes and Utensils

 Unless I find something somewhere else that I really like, most of my dishes and eating utensils come from thrift shops.
-If you are buying ceramic or glass items be sure to check for chips and cracks, and don't buy metal with rusty spots.
+If you are buying ceramic or glass items, be sure to check for chips and cracks, and don't buy metal with rusty spots.
 If your items pass those two checks, buy them.

 Even if you don't ride one, a bicycle is almost always a good buy from a thrift shop.
 If you can get ahold of them cheap enough they are good project bases to upcycle and flip for a little bit of profit.
 Or you could just put some elbow grease into it and give it as a gift or sell it that way.

 Preparing yourself and your family for an emergency can be an expensive undertaking.
-Be on the lookout for things like flashlights, coolers, tents, battery operated radios, and lanterns to save yourself a lot of money.
-Just be sure to check everything to be sure that it works properly, and there isn't excessive wear.
+Be on the lookout for things like flashlights, coolers, tents, battery-operated radios, and lanterns to save yourself a lot of money.
+Just be sure to check everything to be sure that it works properly and there isn't excessive wear.